DakeQQ/Tutorial-ONNX-Runtime-Execution-Providers/CUDAExecutionProvider/English/CUDAExecutionProvider.md

 # CUDA Execution Provider ONNX Runtime Installation Guide

-This guide provides step-by-step instructions for installing the NVIDIA CUDA Toolkit and ONNX Runtime with GPU support.
-Follow the steps carefully to ensure a successful setup.
+This guide provides step-by-step instructions for installing the NVIDIA CUDA Toolkit, GPU drivers, and ONNX Runtime with CUDA acceleration.
+Please follow the steps carefully to ensure a successful setup.

 ---